Ess-Ka/EsskaAV3Obfuscator/README.md

 ![grafik](https://user-images.githubusercontent.com/84975839/172045267-567e3508-c2f7-40eb-bea8-61d8a3fcbb27.png)

 Obfuscates Blend Shapes of any used Mesh.
 This will break face animations in MMD dances.
+If you want prevent that, set the "Preserve MMD" checkbox on top.

 ### Materials